News

 The famous piper and Gaelic singer Finlay MacNeill died in Inverness, Scotland, on October 29, 2008, after a long illness.

-MacNeill achieved rapid success as a piobaireachd player, winning the Highland Society of London’s Gold Medal at the Argyllshire Gathering in 1971 playing “Lament for John Garve MacLeod of Raasay.”
-He also was a prize-winner for Gaelic Song at the prestigious National Mod competitions, considered the pinnacle of success for that art.
+MacNeill achieved rapid success as a piobaireachd player, winning the Highland Society of London’s Gold Medal at the Argyllshire Gathering in 1971, playing “Lament for John Garve MacLeod of Raasay.”
+He was also a prize-winner for Gaelic Song at the prestigious National Mod competitions, considered the pinnacle of success for that art.

 In 1982, Seumas MacNeil said of Finlay MacNeill, “Every now and again, Scotland produces a person who so excels at his chosen art or profession that he profoundly affects not only those around him, but all people of similar interests throughout the world.
 Such a man is Finlay MacNeill – piper, singer, Gaelic scholar and personality extraordinary.”